flyingbluefish/jenkins-docker-slaves/README.md

 # jenkins-docker-slaves

-This project refers to "https://github.com/knjname/jenkins-docker-example". blog entry http://knjname.hateblo.jp/entry/2014/05/03/190842 (In Japanese).
+This project refers to "https://github.com/knjname/jenkins-docker-example".

+The blog entry is http://knjname.hateblo.jp/entry/2014/05/03/190842 (In Japanese).

-I had to struggle to work well.
-Because this omits permission settings to have ssh work well.
+I had to struggle to work it well.
+Because this omits permission settings to have master connect to slave via ssh.
 I hope this would help someone.

 # Jenkins over Docker example